Baked Cabbage With Mushroom Cheese Sauce

 Instructions

-8. Finish with parsley and serve warm.
+8. Finish with fresh parsley and serve warm.

 Notes